 Lighting For Steps

-You can place the lights under the steps (so they highlight the steps) – you can place lights on the walls up the staircase – you can also place lights on the wall by each step.
+You can place the lights under open tread stairs (so they highlight the steps).
+You can lights on the walls up the full length of the stairs.
+You can also place lights on the wall by each step.

-Installation of these will require a handyman or electrician so check with either one of these professionals for this project.
+Installation of these plus any required light switches at the top of the stairs or bottom of the staircase will require a handyman or electrician. so check with either one of these professionals for this project.

 You can read more about Stairlifts in my article Are Stairlifts Safe?
 I go over some of the great features to look for in a stairlift product to maximize their safety.